mongodb/mongo-java-driver/docs/reference/content/driver-async/index.md

 ## MongoDB Async Java Driver Documentation

-The following guide provides information on using the synchronous MongoDB Async Java Driver 3.3.
+The following guide provides information on using the MongoDB Async Java Driver 3.3.

 ### What's New in 3.3